5 Ways to Eat Spam

 1. Spam Musubi.
 Is there anything better to eat at the beach than a spam musubi?
 Whether you make your own, or pick up a few at 7-11, Spam musubi is always a winner.

 2. Fried Rice.
 You can’t have fried rice without little chunks of spam, egg, and onion.
 Fun fact: South Korea is the largest consumer of Spam outside of the USA.
 Spam is considered a high-end meat product there, and is used in Bbudae Jjigae or Army stew and Kimchi fried rice.
 Spam gift sets are also very popular, and having Spam in your home is a sign of wealth.
+And honestly, same.
+The price of spam continues to go up every year and some grocery stores in Hawaii have resorted to locking it up behind glass cases to prevent theft!!

 3. Zip Pacs wouldn’t be the same without spam.
 The next time you fly to the mainland, don’t forget your Zip Pac.
 While everyone else is eating tasteless airplane food, you’ll be grinding down on some fried chicken, spam and teri beef.
 Winnahs!